coniferprod/k5ktool/README.md

 I care that much, since I will be making most use of it on the Mac anyway.

-So, the fourth (and hopefully final) language for this utility is Swift, version 4.2.
+So, the fourth (and hopefully final) language for this utility is Swift, version 4.2, developed in Xcode 10.
 The learning purpose has been fulfilled; I am now better versed in C#, Python and Go than when I started.

 For the Swift version I have been heavily influenced by John Sundell's article [Building a command line tool using the Swift Package Manager](https://www.swiftbysundell.com/posts/building-a-command-line-tool-using-the-swift-package-manager).

-## Usage (Python)

-Create a Python virtual environment with `python3 -mvenv venv` and activate it with `source venv/bin/activate`.
-Then run the program with `python3 k5ktool.py cmd [options]`.

 ## The KAA and KA1 file formats